Skip to main content

 Mode of study

 The course is designed in this way to enable you to pursue studies while also undertaking part-time employment, internships or care responsibilities.
 The course is for an international community of students, UK and global.
-The online mode combines synchronous group sessions with asynchronous working to fit your other commitments and accommodate for different time zones.
-Online delivery emphasises options that are as open and cross-platform as possible, using both the University’s virtual learning environment and supporting students in building their own personal learning environments.
+Online delivery combines synchronous group sessions with asynchronous working to fit your other commitments and accommodate for different time zones.

 Credit and award requirements